Outschool

 Bachelor's Degree in English from Fordham University

-Meg Connolly is a certified teacher with bachelors degrees in literature and philosophy.
-She has masters degrees in teaching ELA, grades 7-12, and in teaching students with disabilities.
-In addition to her masters, she is TESOL certified and experienced in working with ESL students.
-She has nine years of teaching experience both in the US public school system and online.
-She also writes her own fictional short stories for podcasts.
+Meg Connolly is a certified teacher with bachelor's degrees in literature and philosophy.
+She also holds master's degrees in teaching ELA (grades 7-12) and teaching students with disabilities.
+Meg is TESOL certified and has experience working with ESL students.
+With eleven years of teaching experience in both the US public school system and online, she is dedicated to providing a high-quality learning experience tailored to each student’s needs.
+Ready to embark on a literary adventure?
+Join Meg’s class today!

 Reviews